josephdviviano/epitome/README.md

 Documentation
 -------------
-This is a very important part of module-building, and currently takes two forms: the \LaTeX document that produced this PDF, and the .JSON-formatted file .../epitome/help.json which should contain a similar set of information, around the command-line usage of your module.
+This is a very important part of module-building.
+Documentation for a given module is supplied in the doc/ folder, in a markdown document sharing the name of the module itself.
+This will be viewable on both GitHub, any future web-hosted manual location, and will also be used to generate the command-line help.
 Remember -- epitome modules should always be useful to advanced users who simply want to write their own master BASH script, and therefore, the documentation should contain enough information so that they can perform this task manually.
 Hopefully the current set of documentation is a sufficient guide for future development.